 Promises, Promises: Why I Broke Them and How I Keep Them Now

-Of all the negative aspects of ADHD, the worst for me is the long list of broken promises I have made to my daughters.
+Of all the negative aspects of attention deficit disorder (ADHD or ADD), the worst for me is the long list of broken promises I have made to my daughters.
 “I’ll give you one art lesson.
 I’ll take you on a trip.
 I’ll find it for you.
 I’ll fix that toy.”
 I don’t mean to break promises, but life happens, we get busy, and things I always meant to do get left in the corner, forgotten.

 My most recent forgotten project is the dollhouse.
 It’s a beautiful, handmade wooden dollhouse with painted walls, a rooftop, and carpet installed in every room-patterned after my daughters’ grandparents’ home.
 I picked up the dollhouse years ago for my two oldest girls, who have since abandoned Barbies for boyfriends.
 Now my youngest wants to use it, except there’s a problem.